 As discussed above, the MMS 2006 resource assessment estimated that there are up to 7.57 billion barrels of oil and 66.46 trillion cubic feet of natural gas in the Atlantic Region.
-This evaluation does not include methane hydrates, which may be found in North Carolina waters and would add to these totals.
+This evaluation does not include methane hydrates, which may be found in North Carolina As discussed above, the MMS 2006 resource assessment estimated that there are up to 7.57 billion barrels of oil and 66.46 trillion cubic feet of natural gas in the Atlantic Region.
+This evaluation does not include methane hydrates, which may be found in South Carolina waters and would add to these totals.

-In order to assess the value of these resources, we use the same average forecast price from the Energy Information Administration's Annual Energy Outlook as used in the ICF International study.
-This price forecast in constant dollars was made before the price spikes of summer 2008 and projected a value for oil at \$66.76 per barrel and natural gas at \$6.99 per thousand cubic feet.
-We use this to estimate the following rough values for the total resources in the Atlantic 1:
+In order to assess the value of these resources, we use the same average forecast price from the Energy Information Administration's Annual Energy Outlook as used in the ICF International study - this price forecast in constant dollars was made before the price spikes of summer 2008 and projected a value for oil at \$66.76 per barrel and natural gas at \$6.99 per thousand cubic feet.
+We use this to estimate the following rough values for the total resources in the Atlantic2:

 Value of Oil Value of Natural Gas Total Value of Resources

-95th \$74.8 \$100.0 \$174.8
+95 th \$74.8 \$100.0 \$174.8

 Percentile billion billion billion

 Mean \$255.0 \$258.6 \$513.6

 billion billion billion

-5th \$505.4 \$464.6 \$970.0
+5 th \$505.4 \$464.6 \$970.0

 Percentile billion billion billion